muzakkirhussain011/unifyai_demos/LlamaIndex/RAGPlayground/README.md

 ## Introduction
-RAG playground -
+# RAG Playground

-Build a RAG application which will let you upload PDF's and ask questions about them.

-LLamaIndex was used to create RAG.
-Streamlit for interface.

-Basic RAG concepts were used to develop this project:
+## Overview

+The RAG Playground is an application designed to facilitate question-answering tasks based on uploaded PDF documents.
+It leverages LLamaIndex for RAG functionalities and utilizes Streamlit for the user interface.

+## Key Features

+- **PDF Upload:** Easily upload PDF files to the application.
+- **Questioning:** Ask questions about the uploaded PDF documents.
+- **RAG Integration:** Utilize LLamaIndex for RAG capabilities.
+- **Embeddings:** Convert text to embeddings using the BAAI/bge-small-en-v1.5 model.
+- **Reranker:** Reorder search results based on relevance to queries.
+- **Streamlit Optimization:** Enhance performance using `@st.experimental_fragment` and `@st.cache_resource`.

+## Project Workflow

+1. **PDF Processing:**
-1. Load PDF and then read text using PDFReader.
+   - Load PDF files and extract text using PDFReader.
-2. Loading of data into Documents in LLamaIndex and chunking and converting them into nodes all this was done using VectorStoreIndex.from_documents
-3. The text is then chunked and converted to embeddings - for embeddings BGE model was used specifically - BAAI/bge-small-en-v1.5
-4. After retreival added reranker which will reorder search results based on their relevance to a query.
-So after query retreival reorder happens.
-In this case first we will get 10 chunks based on similarity they are reranked using reranker which will give top 3.

-The application was built using Streamlit and to optimize streamlit @st.experimental_fragment and @st.cache_resource were used.
+   - Load data into Documents in LLamaIndex.
+2. **Chunking and Conversion:**
+   - Chunk text and convert it into nodes using `VectorStoreIndex.from_documents`.
+   - Convert text to embeddings using the BAAI/bge-small-en-v1.5 model.
+3. **Search Optimization:**
+   - Implement a reranker to reorder search results based on query relevance.
+   - Display top-ranked results after reranking.
+4. **Interface Optimization:**
+   - Build the user interface using Streamlit.
+   - Optimize Streamlit performance with `@st.experimental_fragment` and `@st.cache_resource`.

+## Technologies Used

+- LLamaIndex
+- Streamlit
+- BAAI/bge-small-en-v1.5 model

 ## Quick Demo